Avaiga/taipy-doc/docs/manuals/gui/viselements/charts/heatmap.md

 ### When to Use?
 - To show user behavior on specific webpages.
 - To display the magnitude of a data set over two dimensions.
-- In retail matrix, manufacturing diagram, population maps.
+- In retail matrix, manufacturing diagram, and population maps.
 - For marketing goals and analytics, reflecting on user behavior on specific webpages.
 - And more